-According to Enel specifications https communication is activated by default.
-This protocol provides encrypted communication using TLS (Transport Layer Security).
+The HTTPS protocol provides encrypted communication using TLS (Transport Layer Security).
 Such as bidirectional encryption of communications between a client and server protects against eavesdropping and tampering of the communication, by creating a secure channel over an insecure network.

 Before HTTPS communication can be used, a root certificate needs to be installed.
 The user can either use a Camille Bauer certificate (default setting) or its own customer certificate.
 This may be changed when defining the Settings of the Security system.